 About the NAI

-Our philosophy stems from the idea that the NAI is a place to develop, discuss, and champion industry best practices in online privacy and data management.
-We believe that flexible self-regulation, backed up with compliance and enforcement, is better for the industry than regulation or legislation that can’t evolve as technology and business models evolve.
-We do the work we do for the benefit of our industry, yes, but most importantly, to protect the viability of a system that provides the free, ad-supported, diverse online content that consumers have come to expect.
-To continue to provide this, we firmly believe in responsible data management and respect for consumers’ preferences online.
-We believe 100% that responsible and transparent business and data management practices promote consumer trust and confidence.
-If we’re upfront about Interest-Based Advertising and what we do, perhaps consumers will embrace it without apprehension.
-Our industry is evolving so rapidly – new technologies and business models are introduced almost daily, it seems – but if we can apply well-accepted principles of notice, choice, transparency, and accountability industry-wide, we’ll be poised to overcome these challenges.
+Our philosophy stems from the idea that the NAI is a place to develop, discuss, and champion third party industry best practices in online privacy and data management.
+We believe that flexible self-regulation, backed up by compliance and enforcement, is better for both consumers and the industry than government regulations or legislation that cannot evolve as technology and business models evolve.
+The NAI helps to protect the viability of a system that provides the free, ad-supported, diverse online content that consumers have come to expect by helping to ensure responsible data management and respect for consumers’ preferences online.
+We believe that responsible and transparent business and data management practices promote consumer trust and confidence.
+NAI’s strict standards and holistic view of the industry allow the organization and its members to provide the foundation for a thriving and diverse market of ad-supported free content and services.

 The entire Board of Directors can be found here.